Skip to main content

 SymptomWhat to check

-Android token is nullUse a Google Play device or emulator and verify Firebase package name setup.
+Android token is missingUse a Google Play device or emulator and verify Firebase package name setup.

-iOS push entitlement is missingEnable Push Notifications in both Apple Developer and the Xcode app target.
+iOS entitlement is missingEnable Push Notifications in Apple Developer and on the Xcode app target.

-Notifications are delayedCheck Android Doze/App Standby, FCM priority, iOS APNs priority, Focus settings, and user notification settings.
+Notifications are delayedCheck Android power management, FCM priority, iOS APNs priority, Focus settings, and notification permissions.

-Some pushes are missingCheck stale tokens, disabled notification channels, excessive pending messages, background-only payloads, and provider diagnostics.
+Some pushes are missingCheck stale tokens, disabled channels, offline devices, and provider diagnostics.

 Tags return ContactNotLinkedCall login(userId, email) before tags.

-Notification opens app but not URLCheck metadata.androidLaunchUrl, metadata.iosLaunchUrl, and native deep link configuration.
+Notification opens app but not the expected screenCheck the notification launch URL and your app’s deep link configuration.